| Written by Mark Buzinkay

 Overall, developing modern ports with sustainability in mind is a complex process which requires careful planning and coordination among multiple stakeholders.
 To ensure success, port developers must take into account a wide range of considerations, both technical and economic, as well as comply with international standards and regulations (read more about container terminal automation).

-In order to ensure the sustainability of port development, it is important to consider the economic implications of any proposed changes.
+It is important to consider the economic implications of any proposed changes to ensure the sustainability of port development.
 Long-term economic stability is necessary to ensure the successful operation of any port and its associated activities.
 This means that careful consideration must be given to the costs of port development, maintenance, and operations.
 It is also important to consider the potential for future economic returns that can be generated from the port's operations.

 The financial sustainability of port development must also take into account any subsidies and financing that may be necessary.
 These subsidies can come from a variety of sources such as governments, investors, and public-private partnerships.
 It is important to consider how these subsidies will be repaid and what their long-term impacts may be.
 It is also important to consider any potential grants or other financial incentives that may be available to support port development.

 Port development can have far-reaching impacts on local communities, including both positive and negative consequences.
-On the one hand, increased port development can lead to an influx of jobs and investment, particularly in areas that may have high levels of unemployment.
+On the one hand, increased port development can lead to an influx of jobs and investment, particularly in areas with high unemployment levels.
 On the other hand, port development can also lead to an increase in noise, air and water pollution, as well as other environmental issues.
 Additionally, port development may also increase the cost of living in an area, and some people may be displaced due to the need for land reclamation and other projects.
 It is important that when undertaking port development, the social impacts of the project are considered.
-This includes ensuring that vulnerable or marginalised community members are not disproportionately affected, and that steps are taken to limit any negative impacts and take advantage of the potential for increased job opportunities.
+This includes ensuring that vulnerable or marginalised community members are not disproportionately affected and that steps are taken to limit any negative impacts and take advantage of the potential for increased job opportunities.

-The development of ports not only has the potential to bring economic growth but also the potential to significantly harm the environment.
-With a focus on sustainability, there are several strategies that can be employed to ensure any port development is carried out in an environmentally responsible manner.
+The development of ports has the potential to bring economic growth but also to significantly harm the environment.
+With a focus on sustainability, several strategies can be employed to ensure that any port development is carried out in an environmentally responsible manner.

 Firstly, it is important to ensure that the engineering design of the port infrastructure is sound.
 This includes considering the environmental impacts of the development including the potential of runoff into adjacent waterways, the potential impact of increased construction traffic, and other environmental concerns.
 To mitigate these impacts, environmentally-friendly engineering solutions should be implemented, such as using permeable pavements and runoff capture systems.